roganhamby/emeraldelephant/docs/index.md

 My reply: "they are, the circ table is actually a child table of bills."

-That's a terse reply and the relatinoship between circulations and bills is something that is often confusing to database delvers in Evergreen.
+That's a terse reply and the relationship between circulations and bills is something that is often confusing to database delvers in Evergreen.
 Here is a longer answer.

 #### Table Inheritance